dishhaa03/NLP-projects/README.md

 **NLP project reprository**

 Welcome to my Natural Language Processing (NLP) Project repository!
-In this repository, I have added two exciting NLP projects, each showcasing unique aspects of text analysis and classification.
+In this repository, I have added two exciting NLP projects, each showcasing unique aspects of text analysis and classification..

 **1. 📚 Naive Bayes Implementation from Scratch**